ShafayetAhmad/ShafayetAhmad/README.md

 # About Me

-I am a PhD Researcher at the University of Greenwich working on AI-assisted fire engineering workflows, simulation automation, and intelligent safety systems.
+PhD Researcher at the University of Greenwich working on AI-assisted fire engineering workflows, simulation automation, and intelligent safety systems.

 My work combines: